vaswadhati/yasos/03-css-in-js/README.md

 - SASS with CSS-Modules
 - CSS-in-JS

 You can think of CSS-in-JS as a stock that enhances how you use the basic ingredient - which is css at core.
-The popular choices for csss-in-js are:
+The popular choices for css-in-js are:
 - styled-components
 - glamor
 - glamorous